 Est. Birthdate: Unknown

 Amora came to us, as part of a big group of several bird species, all confiscated at a private home.
 Most likely the owners intended to sell them off as pets, therefore most of the birds were already very tame.
 Amora luckily could fly, with her wings and feathers intact.
-After we freed her of some parasites and gave her the right diet she got herself up again and grew into to the strong beauty she now is.
-Being so tame, she is one of the few exceptions to EV’s strict non-touch policy.
-Amora quickly has become a favourite to many of our volunteers.
-She often spends time with Eros, the other aracari, and loves to show him how the big macaws in the Elmo enclosure are to be dealt with!
+After we freed her of some parasites and gave her the right diet, she got herself up again and grew into to the strong beauty she now is.
+Amora quickly has become a favourite to many of our volunteers, trying to get to the cleaning water to ´help´.

 YANAY